What to Eat in Japan 25 Foods You MUST Try in Japan

 Cost: 500 Yen

 If you’re traveling to Kobe or Kyoto and your wallet can handle it, be sure to try some famous Kobe beef.
+It is considered one of the best Japanese dishes in the country and also the most expensive!
 It will run you about 10000 Yen or $100 USD, but I’ve heard its worth it.
 You’ll have to let me know since a $100 steak is not in my budget.

 Cost: 10000 Yen